imics-lab/time-series-label-assist/README.md

 ### Label Correction
-  -This interface is our biggest, and combines features of all the previous interfaces.
+  - This interface is our biggest, and combines features of all the previous interfaces.
 We load the unlabeled uploaded data we have generated predictions for.
 We display the video associated (if we have it), the raw time series of the data, and the UMAP.
 Alongside these representations of the data, we have all the same functionality as previously talked about.
   - The user will specify a confidence threshold in a UI before this cell is run.
 If the confidence of the model's prediction is below this threshold, there will be a flag on the raw time series for the user to review in this stage.
 The user will utilize all these representations to correct the flagged labels.